 In the COS spectrum, we detect absorption from the full Lyman series, with the exception of the Ly$\alpha$ line which falls redward of our wavelength coverage for the $z = 0.576$ absorber.
 Lyman continuum photons are not transmitted by this damped absorber, and thus no photons are detected blueward of an observed wavelength of $\approx 1445$ \AA.

 As listed in Table \ref{tab:COS_H} and shown in Fig.~\ref{fig:HI_H2_metals}, a minimum of three velocity components are required to reproduce the \ion{H}{1} absorption-line profiles (h1 - h3).
-Due to the significant blending of the weaker components with the strong central component, we fix the velocity centroids of h1 and h3 to the values determined from the transitions for which they are most clearly separated from the central absorber (the rest-frame \ion{H}{1}\,$\lambda$920 and \ion{H}{1}\,$\lambda$972 transitions for h1 and h3, respectively).

-The primary component has a column density of log[$N$(\ion{H}{1})/cm$^{-2}$] $= 20.10\substack{+0.25 \\ -0.21}$, where the uncertainties account for both statistical and systematic error associated with the continuum fitting of the Ly-$\beta$ wings.
+The primary component has a column density of log[$N$(\ion{H}{1})/cm$^{-2}$] $= 20.1 \pm 0.2$, where the uncertainty accounts for both statistical and systematic error associated with the continuum fitting of the Ly$\beta$ wings.
 Photoionization modeling suggests that the \ion{H}{1} absorption arises from gas with a very low ionization fraction (see \S\ref{sec:H2_ex}), and thus we refer to this system as a DLA due to its largely neutral nature.
 The large $b$ value measured for this absorber ($b = 49$ km\,s$^{-1}$) likely indicates the presence of multiple, unresolved components.
 The velocity centroid is offset from the velocity zeropoint set by the strongest metal-line absorber by $\Delta\,\varv = -16$ km\,s$^{-1}$.
 Components h1 and h3 contribute negligibly to the total column density and do not have detectable associated metal lines, but they indicate the presence of \ion{H}{1}-bearing gas over a velocity range of $-190$ km\,s$^{-1}$ $\lesssim \Delta\,\varv \lesssim 180$ km\,s$^{-1}$.